 I am working as a part of the Brassica Rapeseed and Vegetable Optimisation (BRAVO) project to identify gene regulatory networks underlying developmental transitions in Canola.
 To identify networks, we have collected large, gene expression time-course datasets in multiple Brassica lines.
 As Brassicas are also closely related to the model organism Arabidopsis, we are interested primarily in network inference approaches which integrate information derived from related-but-different data sources.
 I received my PhD in 2016 from the University of East Anglia for work on the analysis of large-scale metabolic networks.
 I then worked with Judith Irwin on flowering time, before starting on BRAVO as a post-doc in Richard Morris’ group at the John Innes Centre.

-The symposium will run over three days, with sessions covering four major themes addressing the application of machine learning methods to problems in human, animal and plant genome science.
+The symposium will run over three days from the 9th to the 11th of April.
+Sessions covering four major themes will address the application of machine learning methods to problems in human, animal and plant genome science.

 Registration and Abstract submission

-$300 registration fee, includes lunch, morning and afternoon tea each day, beverages and the symposium dinner.
+$300 registration fee, includes welcome event, lunch, morning and afternoon tea each day, beverages and the symposium dinner.